kyleseigler/freeUAV/README.md

 **1. It flies well**

-Because of the rigidity of the frame and the way that the flight controller board is suspended with rubber bands, the freeUAV is both fluid and agile.
+Due to a few design traits (light weight, lower/centered flight controller, and tight motor spacing) the freeUAV is both fluid and agile.

 **2. It's open-source**